sbouii/kubernetes-ansible/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-sbouii.kubernetes_monitoring-blue.svg)](https://galaxy.ansible.com/sbouii/kubernetes_monitoring/)

-This is an ansible role to set up a kubernetes cluster and monitor its componments.
+This is an ansible role to set up a kubernetes cluster and monitor its componments on several GNU/Linux systems.

 Although there are many ansible roles for installing kubernetes even production-ready ones , this version besides automating the installation of kubernetes using  **[Kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)** and deploying Grafana and Prometheus pods for monitoring the componments of the kubernetes cluster and the application running on it, it uses the infrastructure tool **[KitchenCi](http://kitchen.ci/)** to verify the cluster is well setup and configured as expected.